 5 Popular New Year's Resolutions, Adirondack-Style

-According to Today.com, the top five New Year's resolutions for Americans in 2020 was to exercise more, lose weight, eat more healthily, save money, and reduce stress.
-Here are our suggestions on how to accomplish these undertakings, Adirondack-style:
+The top five New Year's resolutions for Americans can usually be divided into the following categories: exercise more, lose weight, eat more healthily, save money, and reduce stress.
+Here are our suggestions on how to accomplish these undertakings, Adirondack-style.

 Make it Adirondack: Try a New Outdoor Recreational Activity